Around thirty-six days earlier…

 They had been married for over twenty-two years and ironically, are one of three families in their street that remain childless, after being unable to naturally conceive.
 It remained an unfortunate circumstance that had placed a great deal of pressure on their marriage over the years.

 At forty-six Sandy was a kept woman.
 She was a stay-at-home wife whose main responsibilities were the home duties.
 She was a short, slim woman with long blonde hair and a dynamite spirit to go with her positive outlook on life.
-Despite all their challenges she still loved her husband very much.

 John was two years older and ran his highly successful technology consulting company, Techno-Vis servicing clients from all over the east coast.
 He wore a tightly cropped full beard with short closely shaved brown hair and frameless glasses.
 He was a short man with a solid build, most of which he carried around his waistline; the inevitable curse attributable to working in a sedentary occupation.